Retraction, Withdrawal, and Correction (R-W-C) Policy

 Note that even if an author holds the copyright for an article, that does not mean they automatically have the right to revoke it after publication.
 The integrity of published scientific records is paramount, and the retraction guidelines from COPE still apply in such cases.

-Authors are allowed to make withdrawals for articles that have been accepted, as long as the article has not been officially published as scheduled and the DOI has not been activated.
+Authors are allowed to make withdrawals for articles that have been accepted as long as the article has not been officially published as scheduled and the DOI has not been activated.
 If the author requests to withdraw manuscripts, a formal letter signed by all authors and institutional directors of the first author must be sent to the Editor-in-Chief.
 There are no fees for the withdrawal process.
 However, if the article has been published on a schedule and the article's DOI is active, then the withdrawal cannot be made, and the authors must ask for a retraction if the article still wants to be withdrawn.
+When an article is withdrawn, its PDF and XML content are removed and replaced with PDF and XML that merely states that it has been withdrawn following the Journal Policy and includes a link to the most recent version of the policy document.

 Journal of Molecular Docking should consider issuing a correction if: